-The Government has announced that a discounted light road user charges (RUC) rate will apply to plug-in hybrid vehicles (PHEVs).
-The discounted rate provides owners of PHEVs a 30 percent discount on the full light RUC rate, given that the owners of the vehicles also contribute fuel excise duty when they buy petrol at the pump.
-Instead of paying the full RUC rate of \$76 per 1,000 kilometres, a partial rate of \$53 per 1,000 kilometres will be provided for owners of PHEVs.
+The Government has announced that a discounted light road user charges (RUC) rate will apply to plug-in hybrid vehicles.
+The discounted rate provides owners of plug-in hybrid electric vehicles (PHEVs) a 30 percent discount on the full light RUC rate, given that the owners of the vehicles also contribute fuel excise duty when they buy petrol at the pump.
+Instead of paying the full RUC rate of \$76 per 1,000 kilometres, a partial rate of \$53 per 1,000 kilometres will be provided to owners of PHEVs.

-Different PHEVs will use different amounts of fuel, have different battery capacities, and users will charge and use their vehicles differently.
+Different PHEVs will use different amounts of fuel, have different battery capacities, and users will drive, charge and use their vehicles differently.
 For example, a PHEV owner driving small distances in an urban area and charging frequently will likely use very little petrol and therefore pay very little fuel excise duty.
-This compares to someone, with an older vehicle, with limited potential to use the battery.
-This means that no single RUC rate will ensure all PHEVs contribute the same.

-The Government has sought to set the PHEV RUC rate at an amount that means that on average, PHEV users will contribute the same amount in RUC and fuel excise duty as an electric vehicle pays in RUC.
+This compares to someone with an older vehicle with limited potential to use the battery.
+It means that no single RUC rate will ensure all PHEVs contribute the same.
+The Government sought to set the PHEV RUC rate at an amount that means that on average PHEV users will contribute the same amount in RUC and fuel excise duty as an electric vehicle will pay in RUC.